 - You may also be getting a jump on your competition if they’re not covering every search angle.

-Here is a list of eight great paid search engines that could help you grow your business and reach a broader clientele.
+Here is a list of eight great paid search engines that could help you grow your business and reach a broader audience, which in turn could help you beat out your competition.

 - MIVA is a growing and often underrated search engine.
 They distribute their ads over two networks: the MIVA Precision Network, which concentrates on specific business categories, and the MIVA Core Network which is predominantly content sites.
 Their minimum CPC is .10 cents, and they have a $25.00 new account minimum.
 Miva also owns SearchFeed, so they also may be able to set you up with a similar account there.
 Miva has an Alexa ranking under 10,000, thus they are heavily trafficked and offer a solid reach.